tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 sensitivity/vulnerability:

-"/te/tunnels-actions": using this RPC, an attacker can modify existing paths that may be carrying live traffic, and hence result to interruption to services carried over the network.
+"/te/tunnels-actions": using this RPC, an attacker can modify existing paths that may be carrying live traffic, and hence result in interruption to services carried over the network.

-"/te/tunnels-path-compute": using this RPC, an attacker can retrieve secured information about the network provider which can be used to orchestrate further attacks.
+"/te/tunnels-path-compute": using this RPC, an attacker can retrieve sensitive information about the network provider which can be used to orchestrate further attacks.